 FHA loans require two mortgage insurance premiums.
 The upfront one, which is 1.75% of the loan amount and must be paid when you get the loan.
 It can be financed and may be wrapped into your loan payments.
-Starting January 26, 2015 the annual premium is .85% of the loan amount.
+The annual premium is .85% of the loan amount.
 It is paid in groups of 1/12th of the total loan amount and are included in your monthly mortgage payments.

 When you compare FHA vs. conventional loans FHA loans win the down payment race hands down.
 FHA loans only require a minimum down payment of 3.5 percent of the purchase price versus a conventional loan requiring between 5 to 20 percent down payment.

 To be eligible for an FHA loan your monthly housing costs (mortgage

 principal and interest, property taxes, and insurance) must meet a